Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Results and discussion

-We note that the polarization-independent excitation of the magnetization precession is garnets has been also reported in [\onlinecite{Hansteen-PRB2006,Koene-PRB2015}].
-Both studies were carried out on the films grown on high symmetry (001) GGG substrates and possessing easy-plane-type anisotropy, with no pronounced in-plane anisotropy.
-In [\onlinecite{Hansteen-PRB2006}] it has been shown that the polarization dependent contribution to the precession excitation occurs with magnetic field being deflected from the sample plane.
+We note that the polarization-independent excitation of the magnetization precession in garnets has been also reported in Refs.\,\onlinecite{Hansteen-PRB2006},\,\onlinecite{Koene-PRB2015}.
+Both studies were carried out on the films grown on high-symmetry (001) GGG substrates and possessing easy-plane-type anisotropy, with no pronounced in-plane anisotropy.
+In Ref.\,\onlinecite{Hansteen-PRB2006} it has been shown that the polarization independent contribution to the precession excitation occurs with magnetic field being deflected from the sample plane.
 The authors have interpreted the mechanism of the precession excitation as the nonthermal photo-induced anisotropy.
 Nevertheless, we suggest that the thermal change of the anisotropy could also contribute to the excitation process.
 However, distinguishing this mechanism from the others would be challenging, since the (001) films do not allow for experimental studies, where the torque occurring due to the laser-induced thermal changes of magnetic anisotropy possesses strong dependence on the applied field orientation (Fig.\,\ref{Fig:Phases}).
-In [\onlinecite{Koene-PRB2015}] the excitation of the precession was realized in the geometry when the magnetic field is applied in the sample plane.